amir20/dozzle/README.md

 - Search logs using regex 🔦
 - Small memory footprint 🏎
 - Split screen for viewing multiple logs
-- Download logs easy
+- Download logs easily
 - Live stats with memory and CPU usage
-- Authentication with username and password 🚨
+- Multi-user authentication with support for proxy forward authorization 🚨

-Dozzle should work for most.
-It has been tested with hundreds of containers.
+Dozzle has been tested with hundreds of containers.
 However, it doesn't support offline searching.
 Products like [Loggly](https://www.loggly.com), [Papertrail](https://papertrailapp.com) or [Kibana](https://www.elastic.co/products/kibana) are more suited for full search capabilities.

-Dozzle doesn't cost any money and aims to focus on real-time debugging.

 ## Getting Started

-Dozzle is a very small Docker container (4 MB compressed).
+Dozzle is a small container (4 MB compressed).
 Pull the latest release with:

     $ docker pull amir20/dozzle:latest